 - 4.21 In Leyburn town centre as illustrated in appendix 3 the proportion of A1 retail units in the defined primary frontages has remained the same since the last survey was completed.
-The number of vacant units in the town centre has reduced to 1 as the other previously identified vacant unit is now back in use. - 4.22 A health check has also been completed for Leyburn town centre to assess its current vitality and viability.
+The number of vacant units in the town centre has increased to 2 as the HSBC bank has now closed.
+The other vacant property is the same as previous years. - 4.22 A health check has also been completed for Leyburn town centre to assess its current vitality and viability.
 The health check can be found at appendix 3.